Factbox: Latest on COVID-19 control and prevention in China

 BEIJING, Jan.
 8 (Xinhua) -- Here are the latest developments from China's COVID-19 control and prevention efforts:

--- Hebei Province reported 33 new locally transmitted confirmed COVID-19 cases and 39 asymptomatic cases on Thursday, the provincial health commission said Friday.
+-- Some 1.21 million people listed among specific groups with higher infection risks have received COVID-19 vaccinations in south China's Guangdong Province as of Thursday, according to authorities.

-Among the confirmed cases, 31 were reported in the provincial capital Shijiazhuang, and the other two in the city of Xingtai.
-Four of the asymptomatic carriers were reported in Xingtai and the others were all found in Shijiazhuang.
+Related personnel in port cities have been prioritized for inoculation, Huang Fei, deputy director of the provincial health commission, told a press conference on Friday.

-As of Thursday, there were 123 locally transmitted confirmed cases in hospitals in Hebei with five of them in severe condition.
-In addition, there were 181 locally transmitted asymptomatic cases and five imported asymptomatic cases under medical observation.
+-- Beijing reported one new locally transmitted COVID-19 case on Thursday, the municipal health commission said Friday.

 -- Liaoning Province on Thursday reported two locally transmitted confirmed COVID-19 cases, both in the provincial capital Shenyang, the provincial health commission said Friday.